Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 Yeah… don’t even remember.
 Neither do I. And neither do most people.

 But look — I’m not going to tell you that you have to advertise on Bing; it’s your call.
-I just want to point out that running a Microsoft Advertising campaign in addition to your Google AdWord’s campaign can give you a competitive edge in your market: you’ll reach the people who your competitors aren’t probably even advertising to.
+I want to point out that running a Microsoft Advertising campaign in addition to your Google Ads campaign can give you a competitive edge in your market: you’ll reach the people who your competitors aren’t probably even advertising to.

 Because since Google is the biggest, most visible search engine, everyone knows about it, including your competitors.
-And they’re definitely advertising on it.
+And they’re advertising on it.

 Bing?
 Maybe not.
 Using Microsoft Advertising could help you snag leads that your competition outright ignores.